ceph/ceph/doc/radosgw/multisite.rst

 In order to create a secondary zone for the multi-site configuration, open a command line interface on a host identified to serve the secondary zone.
-Specify the zone group ID, the new zone name, and an endpoint for the zone.
+Specify the zonegroup ID, the new zone name, and an endpoint for the zone.
 **DO NOT** use the ``--master`` or ``--default`` flags.
-Beginning in Kraken, all zones run in an active-active configuration by default, which means that a gateway client may write data to any zone and the zone will replicate the data to all other zones within the zone group.
+Beginning in Kraken, all zones run in an active-active configuration by default, which means that a gateway client may write data to any zone and the zone will replicate the data to all other zones within the zonegroup.
 If you want to prevent the secondary zone from accepting write operations, include the ``--read-only`` flag in the command in order to create an active-passive configuration between the master zone and the secondary zone.
-In any case, don't forget to provide the ``access_key`` and ``secret_key`` of the generated system user that is stored in the master zone of the master zone group.
+In any case, don't forget to provide the ``access_key`` and ``secret_key`` of the generated system user that is stored in the master zone of the master zonegroup.
 Run the following command:

 .. prompt:: bash #